Quantum-OCS/QuOCS/README.md

 # QuOCS
-QuOCS (Quantum Optimal Control Suite) is python software for theoretical and experimenthal optimizations.
+QuOCS (Quantum Optimal Control Suite) is a python software package for theoretical and experimenthal optimizations.
 ## Create a virtual environment
 Create a virtual environment:
 ```bash